thewca/wca-regulations/wca-regulations.md

         - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
     - 7f2) The Stackmat timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor.
         - 7f2a) Exception: For Solving With Feet, the Stackmat must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
+    - 7f3) The mat must have a line drawn 3 cm away from the center point of the timer, measuring 30 cm in length, and parallel to the tangent on the center point.
 - 7h) The competition area must have a Competitors Area.
     - 7h1) The organisation team may require that a competitor who has been called to compete must remain within the Competitors Area until the competitor has finished all attempts for the round.